jdede/inet-showcases/docs/wireless/pcaprecording/index.md

 Traffic generation is set up the following way: `host1` is configured to send a UDP stream to `host2` (via 802.11), `ethHost1` is configured to open a TCP connection to `ethHost2`, and send a 1Mbyte file (via ethernet).
 Additionally, `ethHost1` is configured to ping `ethHost2`.

 There are `PcapRecorder` modules added to `host1`, `ethHost1`, and `router1`.
-The keys in the ini file pertaining to pcap recording configuration are the following:
+The keys in the ini file pertaining to PCAP recording configuration are the following:

 ```
 *.host1.numPcapRecorders = 1